Festivals-App/timetablekit-ios/README.md

 After installing the TimtableKit in your project you can use the [TimetableView](https://github.com/Festivals-App/timetablekit-ios/blob/main/Sources/TimetableKit/TimetableView.swift) the same way you use the build-in UIViews.
 If you want to use the timetable in a SwiftUI based project you can see an example [wrapper implementation](https://github.com/Festivals-App/timetablekit-ios/blob/main/ExampleApp/TimetableView_wrapper.swift).
 For more information about using UIViews within SwiftUI see [UIViewRepresentable](https://developer.apple.com/documentation/swiftui/uiviewrepresentable).

 The timetable view is driven by the delegation pattern.
-After you created and installed the view the way you need it, the tableview will ask its delegate to determin what and how to display its content.
+After you created and installed the view the way you need it, the timetable will ask its delegate to determin what and how to display its content.
 You can implemen four different delegate protocols to influence the behavior of the timetable: `TimetableDataSource`, `TimetableDelegate`, `TimetableAppearanceDelegate` and `TimetableClock`

 - You are *required* to implement the `TimetableDataSource` as it provides the data to display.
 - The `TimetableDelegate` allows you to react to the user interacting with the timetable and is also *required* to implement.